-Pennsylvania herewith submits its Intended Use Plan (IUP) for use of all Clean Water State Revolving Fund (CWSRF) monies awarded or available through September 30, 2018 under Title VI of the Water Quality Act of 1987 (Act).
-This consists of all awarded grant funds through the FFY 2018 appropriation, appropriate state match funds, and principal/interest/investment income.
-The initial FY2018 capitalization grant application is for up to \$64,221,000 from the CWSRF.
-State match will be \$12,844,200.
+Pennsylvania herewith submits its Intended Use Plan (IUP) for use of all Clean Water State Revolving Fund (CWSRF) monies awarded or available through September 30, 2020 under Title VI of the Water Quality Act of 1987 (Act).
+This consists of all awarded grant funds through the FFY2020 appropriation, required state match funds, and principal/interest/investment income.
+The initial FFY2020 capitalization grant application is for up to \$62,947,000 from the CWSRF.
+State match will be \$12,589,400.
 This IUP describes the intended uses for all these funds.
 Attachment 1 was developed with these figures in mind and summarized below in Section II.
-The FY2018 CWSRF amount is \$64,221,000, state match is \$12,844,200.
-The total grant is \$77,065,200.
+The FFY2020 CWSRF award amount is \$62,947,000 with a state match of \$12,589,400.
+The total grant award with state match is \$75,536,400.

-The State has developed a comprehensive Cash Flow Projection Model to determine the optimal annual project approval funding.
-This Model incorporates both state and federal loan funding, as well as state grant availability.
+The Pennsylvania Infrastructure Investment Authority (PENNVEST) has developed a comprehensive cash flow projection model to determine the optimal annual project approval funding.
+This model incorporates both state and federal loan funding, as well as state grant availability.

 As part of Act 13 of 2012, a fee is now being charged for the extraction of oil and gas.
-These fees are being allocated to a number of different funds for different purposes.
-PENNVEST will receive annual amounts from the "Unconventional Gas Well Distribution fund" to use as grants to projects.
-Some of these funds may be used to supplement the Federal program funding.
+This fee is being allocated to numerous funds for different purposes.
+PENNVEST will receive annual amounts from the "Unconventional Gas Well Distribution fund" to use as grants for projects.
+Some of these funds may be used to supplement the SRF program funding.

-The CWSRF program is an essential component of the Commonwealth's efforts to protect and improve the quality of life of the citizens of Pennsylvania by helping to protect the water environment, promoting community revitalization and supporting economic development.
-To this end, the Pennsylvania Infrastructure Investment Authority (PENNVEST) and the Department of Environmental Protection (DEP) work closely together and with other state and federal agencies to identify opportunities for funding specific projects and to coordinate funding efforts.
-These efforts are instrumental in achieving the requirements of the federal Clean Water Act.
+The CWSRF program is an essential component of the Commonwealth's efforts to improve the quality of life of the citizens of Pennsylvania by protecting the water and environment, promoting community revitalization and supporting economic development.
+To this end, PENNVEST and the Department of Environmental Protection (DEP) work closely together and with other state and federal agencies to identify opportunities for funding specific projects and to coordinate funding efforts.
+These efforts are instrumental in achieving the requirements of the Federal Clean Water Act.

 II.
-Fiscal Year 2018 Project Funding
+Project Funding